-It's a special time when children to get presents from family, friends and Santa Claus, or Father Christmas.
+It's a special time when children get presents from family, friends and Santa Claus, or Father Christmas.
 Christmas cards are also given or sent out prior to Christmas Day.

-For some, Christmas is an exclusive family affair, while others openly invite friends to a Christmas buffet or pot luck meal.
+For some, Christmas is an exclusive family affair, while others invite friends to a Christmas buffet or pot luck meal.
 Churches have special services and may include a crèche or miniature Nativity scene.

 What's Open or Closed?

 Christmas Day is a public holiday in many countries worldwide, including Australia, Canada, the United Kingdom and the United States.
 Government offices, educational institutions, many businesses and post offices are closed on this day.
 If you plan to travel with public transport, check with the local transport authority on schedule changes.

 Christmas celebrates the birth of Jesus Christ, who Christians believe is the son of God.
 His birth date is unknown because there is little information about his early life.
 There is disagreement among scholars on when Jesus was born.
 Christians celebrate Jesus’ birthday on December 25.
 Orthodox Christians celebrate Christmas Day on or near January 7.